OmerAwan445/OmerAwan445/README.md

 ###

-<h6 align="left">I am a Full Stack Developer with strong problem-solving skills and a passion for tackling challenges.</h6>
+<p align="left">I am a Full Stack Developer with strong problem-solving skills and a passion for tackling challenges.</p>

 ###

-<h6 align="left">I have collaborated with various university societies, such as the Google Developer Student Club (GDSC), to create impactful projects.</h6>
+<p align="left">I have collaborated with various university societies, such as the Google Developer Student Club (GDSC), to create impactful projects.</p>

 ###

-<h6 align="left">Professionally, I contributed to Intellogeek.com by developing an advanced course-selling platform using Next.js.
-Additionally, I built the ARIIS railway tracking web application, also leveraging Next.js, for a client.</h6>
+<p align="left">Professionally, I contributed to Intellogeek.com by developing an advanced course-selling platform using Next.js.
+Additionally, I built the ARIIS railway tracking web application, also leveraging Next.js, for a client.</p>

 ###

-<h6 align="left">With a solid foundation in AI, I am eager to further explore this fascinating field and incorporate its innovative solutions into my work.</h6>
+<p align="left">With a solid foundation in AI, I am eager to further explore this fascinating field and incorporate its innovative solutions into my work.</p>

 ###